rv-0451/aws-lambda/README.md

 #  Description

 This is a simple deployment template you can follow to deploy your lambda.
-In this example the lambda function will bind the certificates with specific DNs to specified ALB listener.
+In this example, the lambda function will bind the certificates with specific DNs to specified ALB listener.

 # What to update

-- Update lamdba ARN in `iam/lambda-invoke.policy.json`
+- Update lambda ARN in `iam/lambda-invoke.policy.json`
-- Update `my_lambda` function name with a desired one
+- Update the `my_lambda` function name with a desired one
 - Update `my_lambda.py` code logic

 # How to deploy